VPNs and VPSs, networks and servers, it’s all that same internet stuff, especially when they’re both virtual and private, right? Well, no.

 What is a VPS?

 These virtual servers are for rent if you want to host blogs, apps, or other services.
-However, a virtual private server is “private” to you, meaning that you don’t have to share server resources like bandwidth and RAM with other users.
-In our house analogy, it would be like having a separate room in a house with your own bathroom and a kitchen.
+However, a virtual private server is “private” to you, meaning you don’t have to share server resources like bandwidth and RAM with other users.
+In our house analogy, it would be like having a separate room in a house with your bathroom and a kitchen.
 Pretty neat, huh?

 So, why exactly would you rent a private virtual server?